Gscorreia89/desims-cst-analysis/README.md

 * R version 4.0.2 or above
 * Specific packages used in each script are mentioned in the first cells of Jupyter or R notebooks.

-Apart from installing R, Python, and the required packages, no specific steps are required to install and run the scripts.
+Apart from installing R, Python, and the required packages, no other specific steps are needed to run the scripts.
 Some analyses use cross-validation and resampling, and therefore are computationally more demanding and might take a few hours to complete.
-We recommend running on a multicore (16 or more CPU) workstation with 32Gb RAM.
+We recommend running on a multicore (16 or more CPU) workstation with 32GB RAM.